knative/docs/docs/eventing/event-registry.md

 ## What's next

-We suggest the reader to experiment in her own cluster with the different Event Sources listed above.
+We suggest the reader to experiment in her own cluster with different Event Sources.
 The following links might help to get you started.

 1. [Installing Knative](./install/README.md) in case you haven't already done so.